FrankSzendzielarz/AlgorandVisualStudio/README.md

 This is a set of extensions to Microsoft's flagship developer tool, Visual Studio 2022, produced with the aim of making development on Algorand a simple, intuitive, familiar experience.

-Professional software engineers from a range of backgrounds, such as C# Unity game developers and application server consultants at financial institutions, will now be able to create Algorand applications easily using tools they are familiar with.
+Professional software engineers from a range of backgrounds, such as C# game developers, line-of-business systems consultants will now be able to create Algorand applications easily using tools they are familiar with.

-On this page you will find Getting Started instructions for developers, and the Project Roadmap.
+On this page you will find **[getting started](##Getting-Started)** instructions for developers, details on the functional areas and **[capabilities](##Capabilities)** , and the **[project roadmap](##Roadmap)**.

 The current version is a pre-Alpha release aimed at garnering feedback, bugs, requirements and any other modifications to general direction.
-For this milestone deadline the focus has been on adding a broad range of functionality at the expense of testing rigour and tying up loose ends.
 Do expect bugs, breaking changes, and shifts in direction.
-The purpose here is to get rubber meeting the road early on so that things can change radically if need be.

 *DISCLAIMER: DO NOT USE THIS VERSION FOR PRODUCTION CODE.
 WE ARE NOT LIABLE FOR ANYTHING.*

-## Known Issues

-This list will get appended to as new major issues are discovered.

-- Code generators in some versions of VS 2022 sporadically cease to update the visible rendered code until VS is restarted.
-This is a reported issue and 'soon' VS 2022 will be updated to fix the issue.
-(Link to logged issue TBD)